Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 A secret is a place for keeping sensitive information in the form of environment variables and small files.
 Sharing sensitive data in a secret is both safer and more flexible than storing it using plain text files or environment variables that anyone can access.
-A secret is defined using a specific [YAML grammar](https://docs.semaphoreci.com/reference/secrets-yaml-reference/) and processed using the `sem` command line tool.
+A secret is defined using specific [YAML grammar](https://docs.semaphoreci.com/reference/secrets-yaml-reference/) and processed using the `sem` command line tool.